Aruack/fb-cracker/README.md

 ## IMPORTANT NOTICE

-   YOU NEED YO UNLOCK THE TOOL
- IF YOU WANT TO GET CODE TEXT ON [TELEGRAM](https://t.me/officalkumar)

-## Help

 If pkg update command will not work then first upgrade your termux and type y alltimes whenever asked..